 The Civil Conversations Project continues 6:30 – 8 p.m Wednesday, Aug.
 2. in The Portico Cafe meeting room.
 The podcast we will be discussing can be accessed here.
 All are welcome to join us with or without listening in advance.

 For more information, please contact Michelle Schumacher (813.363.3970).

 Saturday Feb.
-25, over 30 people ran, walked and cheered wearing Hyde Park t-shirts at the Gasparilla Distance Classic.
+25, more than 30 people ran, walked and cheered wearing Hyde Park T-shirts at the Gasparilla Distance Classic.
 We are thankful they participated and spread the word about our church!

 View photos from the race below: